Download Careers360 App

 Similar to that, this theory suggests removing the offender from society to discourage him from committing crimes again.
 Through the arrest of such offenders, society defends itself against the anti-social order in general.
 If these individuals are given the death penalty or life in prison, it will help to discourage such actions in the future.
 By removing these criminals from society, we can stop additional crimes from happening.

-Contemporary criminologists see the preventative theory from a different angle.
+Contemporary criminologists see the Preventive theory of Punishment from a different angle.
 Social and economic forces needed to be freed from society, they realized at first.
 People who act in an antisocial manner also need to be kept under observation.
 This results from a confluence of biological and psychological constraints.

 3. Reformative Theory

 Even the name of this idea tells something about its nature.
+The Reformative Theory aids in the rehabilitation of offenders, turning them into law-abiding citizens.
+No one is born a criminal; crimes can occur unintentionally or as a result of certain circumstances.
 This notion helps criminals get back on their feet and become law-abiding citizens.
 Nobody is born a criminal; mistakes can be made or events might lead to criminal activity.
 In this instance, the offender needs to be given another opportunity to make amends.
 Institutions including training schools, juvenile homes, reformatories, and correctional institutions are available for this purpose.
 The primary goal of this ideology is the rehabilitation of prisoners.

 Two examples are the concepts of deterrence and retribution, both classical and non-classical.
 The positive theory, which contends that positive thinking is the principal cause of crime, gave rise to the reformative hypothesis.
 As a result, this view contends that the major goal of punishment should be the offender's rehabilitation.